nikodem-pol/github-repo-finder/README.md

 # GitHub Repositories Finder
 GitHub Repository Finder is an application thats lets users find detailed information about GitHub repositories belonging to a specific user.
 With this application, users can retrieve repository names, owner logins, branch names, and the last commit SHA for each branch.
-It is written in Java using Spring Boot framework with the use of [org.kohsuke.github-api](https://github-api.kohsuke.org/) library - an object oriented representation of the GitHub API for Java.
+It is written in Java using Spring Boot framework and it's WebFlux module to provide full reactivity.

 To start server run in terminal: `mvn spring-boot:run`.
 Server should start on  `http://localhost:8080`.